Alcoholism and Drug Addiction Help Header

 • Continued Use: Inability to reduce/stop your intake despite progressively damaging consequences

-• Withdrawal Symptoms: Like the shakes or nausea and need a drink just to get to 'normal' again
+• Withdrawal Symptoms: Like the shakes or nausea and needing a drink just to get to 'normal' again

 • Drink Alone: Often drink secretively to avoid getting caught drinking and to avoid suspicion